limuy2022/trc/README.md

 # Trc programming language

-Trc is a easy-learn programming language.
+Trc is an easy-learn programming language.
 It can be fast,safe and effective.

 | Platform | Status                                                                                                |
 |:---------|:------------------------------------------------------------------------------------------------------|